Anna Fiorentini’s

 Do you often find yourself clicking and dancing along to the scenes in West Side Story, rapping along to songs from Hamilton, taking on the impressive notes in Wicked, and acting alongside the cast of Mamma Mia?

-Whilst children are encouraged to engage in musical theatre holiday workshops and lessons as a way to help them to come out of their shells, adults often seem to disregard musical theatre as a mere hobby.
-Whether or not you did it as a child, the same benefits still apply when you’re learning as an adult!
-Musical Theatre is a genre that combines acting, singing and dancing to tell a stylised story.
-So alongside increasing your versatility as a performer, musical theatre lessons and classes can help you develop your physicality, stamina, musicality and collaboration skills.
-Let’s take a closer look at why musical theatre classes can be extremely beneficial for students of all ages.
+While children are encouraged to engage in musical theatre holiday workshops and lessons as a way to help them come out of their shells, adults often seem to disregard musical theatre as a mere hobby.
+Whether or not you did it as a child, the same benefits still apply when learning as an adult!
+Musical theatre is a genre that combines acting, singing, and dancing to tell a stylised story.
+So alongside increasing your versatility as a performer, musical theatre lessons and classes can help you develop your physicality, stamina, musicality, and collaboration skills.
+Let’s take a closer look at why musical theatre classes can benefit students of all ages.

-Musical Theatre ClassesThe working day can often be exhausting, repetitive and mundane.
+Musical Theatre ClassesThe working day can often be exhausting, repetitive, and mundane.
 Musical theatre classes can be a great outlet for individual expression and a way to step out of your comfort zone.
-It is a comprehensive art form so it lets you explore different ways of creative storytelling – whether that be through drama, singing or acting.
-By studying with a musical theatre vocal coach, or discovering movement and artistry, you will learn valuable creative skills.
-This includes vocal technique, dance choreography and emotional storytelling.
+It is a comprehensive art form, so it lets you explore different ways of creative storytelling, whether that be through drama, singing, or acting.
+By studying with a musical theatre vocal coach or discovering movement and artistry, you will learn valuable creative skills.
+This includes vocal technique, dance choreography, and emotional storytelling.
 Musical theatre classes also encourage critical thinking and thinking outside of the box.
-Using your imagination, you’ll get to develop your own narratives and characters in response to your understanding of a text.
+Using your imagination, you’ll get to develop your narratives and characters in response to your understanding of a text.
 No matter your age, you’ll be able to apply this creative way of thinking to your working life.
-So if you’re thinking about getting your creative juices flowing, then why not ask yourself – ‘are there any musical theatre groups near me?’
+So if you’re thinking about getting your creative juices flowing, then why not ask yourself, ‘Are there any musical theatre groups near me?’

 Musical Theatre ClassesMusical theatre classes will provide a safe and fun environment where students are free to explore different performing techniques.
 You’ll also get to interact with people of all ages and backgrounds.
 An experienced tutor or musical theatre vocal coach will be there to help create a supportive and non-judgmental atmosphere.

-By surrounding yourself with a group of like-minded people from all walks of life and collaborating with them, you’ll not be embarrassed to push yourself out of your comfort zone.
-This ability to try new things, inhibit different characters and use your voice will build your confidence.
-Having this trust in your own abilities to stand up and talk in front of others will definitely have a positive impact on other areas of your life – from participating more in debates, to actively taking on additional responsibilities.
+If you surround yourself with a group of like-minded people from all walks of life and collaborate with them, you’ll not be embarrassed to push yourself out of your comfort zone.
+This ability to try new things, inhibit different characters, and use your voice will build your confidence.
+Having this trust in your abilities to stand up and talk in front of others will have a positive impact on other areas of your life, from participating more in debates to actively taking on additional responsibilities.

-This includes clarity, pace, pitch and tone to convey meaning and emotion, as well as how to project your voice enough to fill a room.
-Alongside this, students will focus on a character’s physicality and their non-verbal communication – the way a character moves, their gestures and facial expressions.
-These essential communication skills can be transferred to your working life, in presentations and speeches.
+This includes clarity, pace, pitch, and tone to convey meaning and emotion, as well as how to project your voice enough to fill a room.
+Alongside this, students will focus on a character’s physicality and their non-verbal communication—the way a character moves, their gestures, and their facial expressions.
+These essential communication skills can be transferred to your working life through presentations and speeches.

-Musical Theatre ClassesMusical theatre is at its very essence a collaborative activity.
-Working as a team is something that every performer must learn if they are to be successful.
-From learning choreography as a group or tackling a piece of dialogue with a scene partner, you’ll have to be able to work with others.
+Musical Theatre ClassesMusical theatre is, at its very essence, a collaborative activity.
+Every performer must learn to work as a team, something that every performer must learn if they are to be successful.
+From learning choreography in a group to tackling a piece of dialogue with a scene partner, you’ll have to be able to work with others.

-Taking part in musical theatre lessons requires good listening skills and discipline to ensure that all the group are heard and feel valued and included.
-You’ll need to support each other whilst working towards a shared goal.
-And this will inevitably help with the success of a project.
-So children and grown-ups alike, taking part in musical theatre performance, or musical theatre holiday workshops is a powerful team-building activity.
+Taking part in musical theatre lessons requires good listening skills and discipline to ensure that all members of the group are heard and feel valued and included.
+You’ll need to support each other while working towards a shared goal.
+And this will undoubtedly aid in the project’s success.
+So for children and adults alike, taking part in musical theatre performances or musical theatre holiday workshops is a powerful team-building activity.

 Musical Theatre ClassesNo matter your age or background, musical theatre can provide you with skills that can be useful in everyday life as well as in your career.
-It can also be a lot of fun and a great way to socialise.
-So what are you waiting for?
+It can also be fun and a great way to socialise.
+So, what are you waiting for?
 There are plenty of musical theatre singing lessons in London.
-When it comes to musical theatre, practice makes perfect, investing in intensive musical theatre training is a far better route than attending Musical Theatre BA classes where you are just another number.
-A BA musical theatre programme will not allow for you as a musical theatre student to receive personalised industry focused instruction.
+When it comes to musical theatre, practice makes perfect; investing in intensive musical theatre training is a far better route than attending Musical Theatre BA classes, where you are just another number.
+A BA musical theatre programme will not allow you, as a musical theatre student, to receive personalised industry-focused instruction.

-Stage & the City offers musical theatre evening classes for adults.
-Whether you’re a complete beginner or you have some experience, we have a course for you.
-Musical theatre develops your self confidence and you will hone your skills as an actor within Musical theatre through tuition in singing, acting, physical theatre and voice.
+For adults, Stage & the City offers musical theatre evening classes.
+Whether you’re a complete beginner or have some experience, we have a course for you.
+Musical theatre develops your self-confidence, and you will hone your skills as an actor within musical theatre through tuition in singing, acting, physical theatre, and voice.

 For more information on fees and timings, please click here.

-Enter the performing arts industry by being taught by industry professionals in practical classes.
-You will study musical theatre and complete your training with an industry showcase.
+Industry professionals will teach you in practical classes how to enter the performing arts industry.
+You will study musical theatre and conclude your training with an industry showcase.

-Or if you know a younger person that would like to engage with musical theatre, the Anna Fiorentini Theatre & Film School would be a great place to start.
-We have branches in Camden, Docklands, Hackney and Greenwich.
-You can join us on the first day of term for a Taster Day.
+If you know a younger person who would like to engage with musical theatre, the Anna Fiorentini Theatre & Film School is a great place to start.
+We have branches in Camden, Docklands, Hackney, and Greenwich.
+On the first day of term, you can join us for a taster day.
 This is a great way to try out the school and see if it’s the right fit for you before signing up for a full term.
-We also offer musical theatre holiday workshops in the school holidays.
+During the school holidays, we also offer musical theatre holiday workshops.

 For more information, please click here.

-Anna Fiorentini’s musical theatre course provides you with professional training and the skills to work in classical and contemporary theatre, musicals, feature film, television and radio.
-Throughout the course, you will explore acting through a range of contemporary approaches to sung and spoken voice, movement and dance.
+Anna Fiorentini’s musical theatre course provides you with professional training and the skills to work in classical and contemporary theatre, musicals, feature films, television, and radio.
+Throughout the course, you will explore acting through a range of contemporary approaches to sung and spoken voice, movement, and dance.

-As an actor, you will focus on both musical and non-musical settings ranging from Shakespeare and the modern American realists to Sondheim and the popular musical.
-As the course progresses you will acquire the necessary skills for the realisation of ‘character’ in both the transformational and heightened theatrical styles of both spoken and sung performance.
+As an actor, you will focus on both musical and non-musical settings, ranging from Shakespeare and the modern American realists to Sondheim and the popular musical.
+As the course progresses, you will acquire the necessary skills for the realisation of ‘character’ in both the transformational and heightened theatrical styles of spoken and sung performance.

-The course has outstanding links with the performing arts industry and this is reflected in the wide range and high percentage of graduate employment.
-Our musical theatre course is designed to prepare performers for a sustainable career in the fast-paced musical theatre industry.
+Our outstanding links with the performing arts industry are reflected in the wide range and high percentage of graduate employment.
+Our musical theatre course is intended to prepare performers for a long-term career in the fast-paced musical theatre industry.

-Through studio practice and professional training you will develop as an authentic, multifaceted performing artist, undertaking high level acting, dance and singing training within the unique environment of a leading UK music conservatoire.
-Work with leading musical directors as you learn new dance techniques, ensemble singing and develop skills with practical training performance projects.
+Through studio practice and professional training, you will develop as an authentic, multifaceted performing artist, undertaking high-level acting, dance, and singing training within the unique environment of a leading UK music conservatoire.
+Work with leading musical directors as you learn new dance techniques and ensemble singing and develop skills with practical training performance projects.

 Musical Theatre Classes